YuruYuri: Amusement Club

-An optimistic and energetic blonde girl who is a year older than Akari is the more substantial main protagonist.
+Kyōko is an optimistic and energetic girl who is one year older than Akari, and is the more substantial main protagonist.
 She has a lively personality and never passes up an opportunity for a laugh, which often involves causing Yui trouble.
-She has a crush on Chinatsu, who resembles her favorite anime character, Mirakurun.
-She is the object of affection for Ayano, the student council vice president, who is in many ways her opposite.
+Kyōko has a crush on Chinatsu, who resembles her favorite anime character, Mirakurun.
+She is the object of affection for Ayano, the student council vice president, who is her opposite in many ways.
 Despite her lazy attitude, she often gets high scores on tests after cram sessions.
-She enjoys eating rum raisin ice cream and is also a talented dōjin artist.
+She enjoys eating rum raisin ice cream and is also a talented doujin artist.